-2. To satisfy the groundwater recharge and stormwater runoff quality standards at Subsection 21-42.4p and q, the design engineer shall utilize green infrastructure BMPs identified in Table 1 at Subsection 21-42.4f and/or an alternative stormwater management measure approved in accordance with Subsection 21-42.4g.
+- 1. This subsection specifies the types of green infrastructure BMPs that may be used to satisfy the groundwater recharge, stormwater runoff quality, and stormwater runoff quantity standards. - 2.
+To satisfy the groundwater recharge and stormwater runoff quality standards at Section 21-42.4.P and Q, the design engineer shall utilize green infrastructure BMPs identified in Table 1 at Section 21-42.4.F. and/or an alternative stormwater management measure approved in accordance with Section 21-42.4.G.
 The following green infrastructure BMPs are subject to the following maximum contributory drainage area limitations:

-Best Management Practice Maximum Contributory Drainage Area

-Dry well 1 acre

-Manufactured treatment device 2.5 acres

-Pervious pavement systems Area of additional inflow cannot exceed 3 times the area occupied by the BMP
+Best Management Practice Maximum Contributory Drainage Area Dry Well 1 acre Manufactured Treatment Device 2.5 acres Pervious Pavement Systems Area of additional inflow cannot exceed three times the area occupied by the BMP

-Small-scale bioretention systems 2.5 acres
+Small-scale Bioretention Systems 2.5 acres

-Small-scale infiltration basin 2.5 acres
+Small-scale Infiltration Basin 2.5 acres

-Small-scale sand filter 2.5 acres
+Small-scale Sand Filter 2.5 acres

-- 3. To satisfy the stormwater runoff quantity standards at Subsection 21-42.4r, the design engineer shall utilize BMPs from Table 1 or from Table 2 and/or an alternative stormwater management measure approved in accordance with Subsection 21-42.4g. - 4.
+- 3. To satisfy the stormwater runoff quantity standards at Section 21-42.4.R, the design engineer shall utilize BMPs from Table 1 or from Table 2 and/or an alternative stormwater management measure approved in accordance with Section 21-42.4.G. - 4.
 If a variance in accordance with N.J.A.C.
-7:8-4.6 or a waiver from strict compliance in accordance with Subsection 21-42.4d is granted from the requirements of this subsection, then BMPs from Table 1, 2, or 3, and/or an alternative stormwater management measure approved in accordance with Subsection 21-42.4g may be used to meet the groundwater recharge, stormwater runoff quality, and stormwater runoff quantity standards at Subsection 21-42.4p, q and r. - 5.
+7:8-4.6 or a waiver from strict compliance in accordance with Section 21-42.4.D is granted from the requirements of this subsection, then BMPs from Table 1, 2, or 3, and/or an alternative stormwater management measure approved in accordance with Section 21-42.4.G may be used to meet the groundwater recharge, stormwater runoff quality, and stormwater runoff quantity standards at Section 21-42.4.P, Q and R. - 5.
 For separate or combined storm sewer improvement projects, such as sewer separation, undertaken by a government agency or public utility (for example, a sewerage company), the requirements of this subsection shall only apply to areas owned in fee simple by the government agency or utility, and areas within a right-of-way or easement held or controlled by the government agency or utility; the entity shall not be required to obtain additional property or property rights to fully satisfy the requirements of this subsection.
-Regardless of the amount of area of a separate or combined storm sewer improvement project subject to the green infrastructure requirements of this subsection, each project shall fully comply with the applicable groundwater recharge, stormwater runoff quality control, and stormwater runoff quantity standards at Subsection 21-42.4p, q and r, unless the project is granted a waiver from strict compliance in accordance with Subsection 21-42.4d. - p.
-Groundwater Recharge Standards.
-This subsection contains the minimum design and performance standards for groundwater recharge as follows: - 1.
-The design engineer shall, using the assumptions and factors for stormwater runoff and groundwater recharge calculations at Subsection 21-42.5, either: - (a) Demonstrate through hydrologic and hydraulic analysis that the site and its stormwater management measures maintain 100% of the average annual preconstruction groundwater recharge volume for the site; or - (b) Demonstrate through hydrologic and hydraulic analysis that the increase of stormwater runoff volume from preconstruction to post-construction for the two-year storm is infiltrated
+Regardless of the amount of area of a separate or combined storm sewer improvement project subject to the green infrastructure requirements of this subsection, each project shall fully comply with the applicable groundwater recharge, stormwater runoff quality control, and stormwater runoff quantity standards at Section 21-42.4.P, Q and R, unless the project is granted a waiver from strict compliance in accordance with Section 21-42.4.D.